LocationPasseig Pompeu Fabra, 19, 25620 Tremp, Lleida, Spain

 CollaboratorsMaria Teresa Lloret Cora, Ramon Casas Alba, Josep Gol i Aluja, Ferran Pulido Roca, Albert Aluja i Pérez, Jaume Alcover Sanchis, Roser Barba Ferrer

-From the architect.
+Text description provided by the architects.
 Reason of the building

 Just briefly, it is necessary to justify the reason of the construction: this building is a territorial support facility for the works of the Geological Institute of Catalonia, but it is also built for all the geologists from all around the world who come to the Pyrenees to learn Hydrocarbon Geology.